botpress/modules/packages/botpress-nlu/README.md

 | [DialogFlow](https://dialogflow.com/) | Help needed |
 | [RASA](https://github.com/RasaHQ/rasa_nlu) | Help needed |

 We believe NLP/NLU is a commodity, so this package abstracts the provider by providing a standard, clean interface that allows you (and the non-technicals) to easily edit the NLU data within Botpress.
+We are building the **interface** for proper NLU, we are **NOT** involved in actually providing the NLU.

 With Botpress NLU,